MicrosoftDocs/sql-docs/docs/t-sql/functions/error-message-transact-sql.md

  **nvarchar(4000)**

 ## Return Value
-When called in a CATCH block, `ERROR_MESSAGE` returns the complete text of the error message that invoked the `CATCH` block.
+When called in a CATCH block, `ERROR_MESSAGE` returns the complete text of the error message that caused the `CATCH` block to run.
 The text includes the values supplied for any substitutable parameters - for example, lengths, object names, or times.

 `ERROR_MESSAGE` returns NULL when called outside the scope of a CATCH block.